Meet the Mosquito With a Big Appetite—for Other Mosquitoes

 It sounds like classic cloak and dagger.
 A band of assassins is fielded to infiltrate and kill enemies that are spreading dangerous diseases among the general population.
 That’s the idea behind using mosquito against mosquito, a tactic described in a new article published this month in the Journal of Insect Science.

 Scientists in Harris County, Texas—Houston is county seat—have come up with what could lead to a better way of producing, in their words, “lab-reared, native mosquito assassins,” Toxorhynchites rutilus septentrionalis, that prey on other mosquitoes, notably Aedes species, which spread human disease viruses such as dengue, Zika, chikungunya, and yellow fever.
 Previously, the tactic has been used infrequently, because it is relatively inefficient.
 For one, the predatory mosquitoes are not available commercially so must be raised in house.
-And it is difficult to produce enough of them in a laboratory to make a make a dent in disease vector numbers after release in the environment.
+And it is difficult to produce enough of them in a laboratory to make a dent in disease vector numbers after release in the environment.
 But this new research may change all that.

 Instead of raising killer mosquitoes all together in batches, which has been the practice and inefficient, the Texas researchers, led by Anita Schiller, director of mosquito bio-control development at Harris County’s Biological Control Initiative, increased production by rearing them individually.
 Although it may sound labor intensive, the researchers say their method is more efficient because, when reared all together (the old way) Tx. rutilus larvae cannibalize one another, sharply reducing the output.
 The researchers also sped up production by feeding the Tx. rutilus larvae foods that are easier to obtain and dispense and promote faster development than the traditional staple of prey mosquito larvae.
 Schiller and colleagues’ report is published as part of a new Journal of Insect Science special collection on mass rearing of high-quality insects.